mtopircean/essentials-by-livia/README.md

 It is a website intended to offer the users a valuable experience by being able to address certain ailments in a targeted way, through the filter by ailment section in "What is the best Essential Oil for me", and also give the user access to the latest offers from doTerra.

 The projects main beneficiary is my wife who seeks a platform in which she can try and connect with both potential customers and also collaborators.
-The website allows her to present the products to the marked through an easy to use and update platform.
+The website allows her to present the products to the market through a platform easy to use and update.
 It also positions contact elements in several places and ways through the website to create fast channels of engagement with the user.

 The website is done, but there is a multitude of elements that we still intend to update and upgrade.